astahovn/design-patterns/Behavioral/Observer/Events/README.md

 Observer
 ========

-Реализация отслеживания событий объекта "Закупка".

-У объекта есть события:
+Trading procedure has events:
+*   procedure publication
+*   applications registration is over
+*   applications review protocol publication
+*   procedure archive

+Using these events we can implement:
+*   notify procedure participants when the application review protocol has published
-*   публикация
+*   procedure events logger
-*   окончание приема заявок
-*   публикация протокола рассмотрения
-*   падение в архив

-Используя события реализуем:
-*   уведомление участников закупки при публикации протокола рассмотрения.
-*   лог действий над закупкой